Friends of ours from Portugal decided it was time for them to marry. And they invited us!

 Seeing a bit of Portugal and Spain was also an incentive to go, obviously.

 I’ve been to a handful weddings in Indonesia, Canada, and the USA.
-While weddings in Canada and the USA are mostly intimate celebration with friends and family, and Indonesia’s are huge receptions with hundreds and even thousands of people in attendance (my sister’s wedding celebration had more than 2000 guests), I found Portuguese weddings to be a very family-oriented event.
+Weddings in Canada and the USA are mostly intimate celebration with friends and family.

 Why was a Northern Portuguese wedding so special for us?
 Here are some of the highlights.

-And the indoor finishes of the altar were covered in gilded materials.
+And the indoor finishes of the altar glittered with gilded materials.
 It was an elegant church, and with the harp playing, it was a perfect place to celebrate this beautiful union of our friends!